 Looking for descriptions and reviews of the Halloween haunted houses at Fright Nights at the PNE’s Playland in Vancouver?
 Here’s where you’ll find them!

-In 2023 Fright Nights happened on select dates between October 6th and 31st.
-The event returns in 2024 from October 4th to 31st.
+In 2024 Fright Nights happens on select dates between October 4th and 31st.
 For the attraction’s official website, visit frightnights.ca.

-The following is one of Vancouver’s most in-depth and detailed reviews of the PNE’s haunted attractions: Haunted Mansion, The Bloodshed, Darkness, Fear, Materia Medica, and Keepers Doll Factory.
+The following is one of Vancouver’s most in-depth and detailed reviews of the PNE’s haunted attractions: Haunted Mansion, The Bloodshed, Darkness, Fear, Materia Medica, Keepers Doll Factory, Carn-Evil, and the newest house, The Void.

 Some are slightly better than others, but all are impressive and of a very high standard.

-Warning: This article contains information from 2023.
-Hopefully most of the same haunted houses return in 2024.
-Also, this article is not for the squeamish (and neither, obviously, is the actual Fright Nights’ attraction)!
+Warning: This article is not for the squeamish (and neither, obviously, is the actual Fright Nights’ attraction)!

 Vancouver’s PNE is famous for its haunted houses in October in the run up to Halloween.
-At the 18-day event there are live shows, about 20 different amusement rides and dozens of characters in costume wandering around the venue.
-The highlight of the event, however, is the PNE’s set of amazing haunted houses!
+There are live shows, about 20 different amusement rides and dozens of characters in costume wandering around the venue.
+The highlight of the event, of course, is the PNE’s set of amazing haunted houses!

 For general information about Playland at Halloween, including admission prices, click PNE Fright Nights.
 For a list of Fright Nights’ tips and to learn about the attraction’s history, click Fright Nights Tips & History.
 For a description and general review about each of the haunted houses, see below … if you dare!